docker/docs/ee/upgrade.md

 ### Determine if the network is in danger of exhaustion

-Starting with a cluster with one or more services configured, determine whether some networks may require update in order to function correctly after an Docker Engine - Enterprise 18.09 upgrade.
+Starting with a cluster with one or more services configured, determine whether some networks may require updating the IP address space in order to function correctly after an Docker Engine - Enterprise 18.09 upgrade.

 1. SSH into a manager node on a cluster where your applications are running.